andreaphsz/importar/README.md

 # importar

-The goal of importar is to prevent namespace conflicts by having loaded a lot of R packages.
-So importar makes it easy to assign a (short) alias to a package or a function.
+The goal of 'importar' is to prevent namespace conflicts by having loaded a lot of R packages.
+So 'importar' makes it easy to assign a (short) alias to a package or a function.

 ## Installation